yoelmatveyev/nutes/README.md

 After a series of practical experiments, the 36-trit has been chosen as the default tape width, fitting nicely into 64-bit vectors.
 Although up to 40 trits fit into 64 bits, 36 seems like a natural extension of the 18-trit accumulator of the original Soviet computers.

-The impementation is optimized for machine with various widths up to 36.
+The impementation is optimized for machines with various widths up to 36.
 The suggested bare minimal tape width is 6 trits or a tryte, a group of 6 trits, like the minimal addressable memory unit in the original Soviet machine.
 Although, it is technically possible to implement a "Hello World" program even on the absolutely minimalistic 3-trit tape, which may serve as an excercise in esoretic computing.

 As long as programs made for a lower width don't rely on a patricular width value, they remain back compatible with higher widths.